DevExpress-Examples/out-of-maintenance-WinForms-Dashboard-How-to-Apply-Conditional-Formatting-to-the-Chart-Dashboard-Ite/readme.md

 * [Form1.cs](./CS/ChartFormatRulesSample/Form1.cs)

-# WinForms Dashboard - How to Apply Conditional Formatting to the Chart Dashboard Item
+# Dashboard for WinForms - How to Apply Conditional Formatting to the Chart Dashboard Item

 The following example illustrates how to apply conditional formatting to Chart items with different series types: